-In order to ensure observance of limitations and restrictions placed on the use of resources available to the Foundation, the accounts of the Foundation are maintained in accordance with the principles of "fund accounting".
+In order to ensure compliance with limitations and restrictions placed on the use of resources available to the Foundation, the accounts of the Foundation are maintained in accordance with the principles of "fund accounting."
 Under these principles, resources are classified for accounting and reporting purposes into funds that are consistent with specified activities or objectives.
 The Foundation uses two fund groups: Operating Fund and Endowment Fund.

-The Endowment funds are externally restricted and were established, consistent with the mission of the Foundation, to fulfil the dreams of children with life-threatening illnesses or severe physical disabilities.
+The Endowment Fund is externally restricted and was established, consistent with the mission of the Foundation, to fulfill the dreams of children with life-threatening illnesses or severe physical disabilities.
 The Endowment Fund reports amounts that are required to be maintained by the Foundation on a permanent basis.
 Investment income, which consists of interest, dividends, income distributions from pooled funds, and realized and unrealized gains or losses earned from investments are reported in the Endowment funds.

-According to the agreement with the County Heritage/Stevenson Hunt Golf Classic Endowment Fund, the Mio/Manz Sunshine Endowment Fund, and the Bill White Memorial Dream Endowment Fund, a fixed percentage of the opening balance of the market value of invested assets is transferred to the Operating Fund at period-end.
+The Endowment Fund includes the County Heritage/Stevenson Hunt Golf Classic Endowment Fund, the Mio/Manz Sunshine Endowment Fund and the Bill White Memorial Dream Endowment Fund.
+According to the agreements with these funds, a fixed percentage of the opening balance of the market value of invested assets is transferred to the Operating Fund at period-end.